Sanchit170054/Completed_Projects/README.md

 Hangman Game: -
 This is basic game of findind correct alphbet of the display word, if you get the answer you win if not then you loose.
 It has option to see your statistics and option to quit. this game is simple based on the loops and the condition statements.

+Project 3: -

+Data Analyzer: -
+This project is totally based on the interaction with the UI, we have to just enter the details in the UI and then it will the record and create the spread sheet